Practice Plus Group

 - Keep your personal information securely using appropriate technical or organisational measures.

 To make sure you receive the best possible care, your records are used to assist the care you receive.
 Information held about you may also be used by the NHS in the interests of protecting and promoting public health.
-Your Information may be used within Care UK for clinical audit purposes to monitor the quality of the service provided.
+Your Information may be used within Practice Plus Group for clinical audit purposes to monitor the quality of the service provided.

 The lawful basis for the process without consent

-As a publically funded NHS provider working under the statutory health and social care organisations guidelines in the delivery of their functions, Care UK use the following lawful basis for processing your data:
+As a publically funded NHS provider working under the statutory health and social care organisations guidelines in the delivery of their functions, Practice Plus Group use the following lawful basis for processing your data:

 - Article 6 Lawful processing: Article 6(1)(e) ‘…processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller…’